tomaszkunach/SyliusPlusAdapterPlugin/README.md

 ## Development

 Because this plugin is a kind of sidekick for your plugins, it's not intended to be used in a standalone project.
 Even more because it requires Sylius Plus to be useful.
-Our traditionnal test application then seems useless.
+Our traditional test application then seems useless.

 But to be fair, we still added a test app with our CMS plugin installed and configured to use the `SyliusPlusCompatibilityTrait` trait.
-It would be useful to be sure that everything is working as expected in a normal Sylius event if this plugin is installed and used.
+It would be useful to be sure that everything is working as expected in a normal Sylius even if this plugin is installed and used.

 ## License